Warfare through long periods of medieval history was dominated by the heavy cavalry in which the Knight excelled.

 The development took place hand in hand with the development of feudalism in medieval Europe so that knights became a distinct and powerful social class.
-They were marked by their martial lifestyle, extensive military training and rather expensive weapons and Armour.
+They were marked by their martial lifestyle, extensive military training, and rather expensive weapons and Armour.

-Since medieval knights were expected to be the in the thick of fighting during a battle, they had to be skilled in the use of a variety of weapons.
+Since medieval knights were expected to be in the thick of the fighting during a battle, they had to be skilled in the use of a variety of weapons.

 For close combat training, knights were trained in the use of other weapons as well including axes and daggers.
 Also since a knight was expected to enter a battle mounted, he had to train to be an expert rider as well.

-Medieval knights were the most important portion of a medieval army on a battlefield.
-Typically, a medieval army would first deploy the bowmen and infantry to make way through the enemy lines.
+Medieval knights were the most important portion of a medieval army on the battlefield.
+Typically, a medieval army would first deploy the bowmen and infantry to make a way through the enemy lines.

-In many cases, both sides would agree to an honorable combat between one or more sets of knights.
+In many cases, both sides would agree to honorable combat between one or more sets of knights.
 The outcome of these combats would then be taken as the outcome of the battle itself.

 Once in close quarters, the knight would use his sword or in some cases, daggers.
 Other types of weapons used by a medieval knight on the battlefield included maces and flails.

-A knight’s armor in the early medieval period comprised mostly of chain-mail and a helm.
+A knight’s armor in the early medieval period comprised mostly of chain mail and a helm.
 Towards the late medieval period, knights had started using plate armor which covered the entire body.

 The plate armor of a knight was tailored to his size and was highly intricate, comprising of a dozen or more separate pieces.